javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/4-pow/task.md

 [demo]

 P.S.
-In this task the function is allowed to support only natural values of `n`: integers up from `1`.
+In this task the function should support only natural values of `n`: integers up from `1`.